Skip to main

 Mal grew up attending The Salvation Army and, after university (BA, double-major in Philosophy and English Lit.), worked in Army social programs for 15 years before commencing officership training.

-With his wife, Tracey, he has served as a Salvation Army officer for 22 years in appointments in different Australian states as well as overseas, in corps, divisional headquarters and territorial headquarters.
-This included time as national editor-in-chief, responsible for magazine and book publishing.
+With his wife, Tracey, he has served as a Salvation Army officer for 22 years in corps, divisional headquarters and territorial headquarters.
+This included time as national editor-in-chief in Australia, and as assistant secretary for communications and editor-in-chief for the United Kingdom.
+In October 2025, Mal commenced as Divisional Commander for Victoria.

 Cherise Holley